qodesmith/datepicker/README.md

 const picker = datepicker('.some-class', {dateSelected: new Date(2099, 0, 5)});
 ```

-Below will detail the properties and values that are available on the `picker` example above.
+Below will detail some helpful properties and values that are available on the `picker` example above.

 | Property | Value |
 | -------- | ----- |